 Local Literacy Plan

 Lakeville Area Schools believes that literacy is the foundation for all future learning.
 We support the development of competent readers at every level in partnership with our students, families, and community.
 The purpose of this the Local Literacy Plan is to inform the community about Lakeville Area School’s progress preparing all students to read at or above grade level by the end of third grade.
 As a district, we are dedicated to continuously improving our students’ level of success so that all students are reading well by the end of third Grade.

 The district’s Local Literacy Plan may be found here:

 K-5 Continuous Progress Report

-Lakeville Area Schools will be adopting a new Continuous Progress Report for elementary students for the 2018-19 school year.
+Lakeville Area Schools has adopted a standards-based Continuous Progress Report for elementary students.
 In striving to provide a rigorous, student-centered and engaging learning experience for every student, the district has revised the manner in which we report on student progress.
 Reporting will occur two times a year (January and June).

 Why are there changes to the new progress reporting tool?